Research-Paper-Data/BFP-Paper/README.md

 # BFP-Paper
-Full code, figures and darta for the paper, Global implementation of biodiversity finance plans.
+Full code, figures and data for the paper: Global implementation of biodiversity finance plans.